 Our Pushkar Fair Tour itinerary is designed to give you an idea of what’s possible and is simply a starting point when crafting your tailor-made tour of Rajasthan and the Pushkar Fair.
-This year, the Pushkar Fair will take place from 22nd – 30th November 2020, (which is also conveniently one of the best times to visit Rajasthan).
+Next year, the Pushkar Fair will take place from 01 – 08 November 2022 (conveniently one of the best times to visit Rajasthan).

 A whirlwind of colour and culture, this annual event is far more than just a place to buy and sell livestock; it’s one of the best festivals in Rajasthan.
 The fair kicks off with camel races, traditional folk performances, cricket matches and even a camel beauty contest!
 A festive funfair atmosphere prevails over Pushkar during the mela’s two-week duration and reaches a crescendo on the night of the full moon when pilgrims take a dip in the holy lake.
-A photographer’s dream, one cannot help but become immersed in the sights, sounds and smells of this frenetic festival.
+A photographer’s dream, one cannot help but become immersed in this frenetic festival’s sights, sounds, and smells.

 Take it easy this afternoon to relax, settle in, and recuperate from your international journey.
 Depending on how early in the day you arrive, you can let us know anytime if you’d like to begin exploring this afternoon.
 Your chauffeur is always on hand, and we’re only a quick call away on your complimentary mobile phone (or WhatsApp, if you prefer).